idokoren0/whisper/README.md

 ```

 ## Usage
-Afer startup of all of the services, communication will flow from sender
+After startup of all of the services, communication will flow from Sender
-to whisper and then receiver automaticlly, and after the set time, terminator will send a terminate message to whisper.
+to whisper and then receiver automatically, and after the set time, terminator will send a terminate message to whisper.
 If you would like to only start whisper, it will just wait for any data to enrich and pass.
 You may test it by sending a message with curl without using sender:
 ```bash
 curl telnet://0.0.0.0:12345 -T <(echo hello there)